Kavin-Brat/vogue-sphere/vogue-sphere-client/README.md

 ## TO START VOGUE-SPHERE CLIENT APP

--Install all Node modules using npm install.
+- Install all Node modules using npm install.
--Ensure that you have filled in all the environment variables in the .env file.
+- Ensure that you have filled in all the environment variables in the .env file.
--Start the Vogue Sphere client app using npm run dev-client.
+- Start the Vogue Sphere client app using npm run dev-client.

 # React + TypeScript + Vite